-England has, rightly or wrongly, considered herself the leader of men's fashions and there is nerself the leader of men's lasmons and there is no doubt she exercises considerable influence on the styles of clothes worn by men all over the world.
+England has, rightly or wrongly, considered herself the leader of men's fashions and there is no doubt she exercises considerable influence on the styles of clothes worn by men all over the world.
 For this reason, considerable speculation is always rife as to what will be worn in London during the different seasons.

 What will be the fashionable style in over-coats and suits this autumn?
 What will be the popular colour and cloths?
-Will the dinner jacket or the tail coat be the correct thing for dipopular colour and cloths?
+Will the dinner jacket or the tail coat be the correct thing for din popular colour and cloths?
 Will the dinner jacket or the tail coat be the correct thing for dinners and dances?
-What are the "men about town" wearing?
+What are the 35 men about town" wearing?
 These will be a few of the questions exercising masculine minds shortly.
-In this article, I will endeavour to forecast the coming fashion in overcoats, and give the reader an indication of the cloths that are likely to be mostly worn with a short belt, to a fitting shape with a plain back, with or without a vent at the bottom.
-This autumn, there will, no doubt, be a revolt from the overcoat that has almost become a uniform.
+In this article, I will endeavour to forecast the coming fashion in overcoats, and give the reader an indi-cation of the cloths that are likely to be mostly wear worn.

+During the last three seasons the most popular vercoat.
+It has varied from the double-breasted overcoat.
+It has varied from the Guard's style, worn with a short belt, to a fitting shape with a worn with a short belt, to a fitting shape with a plain back, with or without a vent at the bottom.
+This autumn, there will, no doubt, be a revolt from the overcoat that has almost become a uni-form.
 The double-breasted close fitting coat will still be worn but the younger men will be more likely to adopt the longer, loose fitting double-breasted coat that has a belt all round fastening with a buckle in front.
 For slim figures these are ideal styles.
-The shoulders of the coats will be cut broad and in the close fitting style, the sleeves will be fairly narrow and four small buttons will give a smart finish to the cuffs.
+The shoulders of the coats will be cut broad and in the close fitting style, the sleeves will be fairly narrow and four small but-tons will give a smart finish to the cnffs.
+The elderly man will be advised to adopt an easier fitting garment unless he can still boast